 See where to go in Africa for the best beaches, and discover which of these beautiful destinations is right for you!
 Each country has its own distinct flavor and something unique to offer.

 One&Only Reethi Rah, Maldives

-Overwater dining at Baros Maldives
+Private dining experiences at Soneva Jani, Maldives

 The Maldives might as well be called paradise!
 This small group of islands in the Indian Ocean is home to some of the world’s most luxurious resorts and overwater bungalows.
 (Compare the Maldives to Tahiti for an overwater bungalow vacation.)
 The beaches are pure white sand, and the crystal blue waters are absolutely teeming with marine life.
 Many resorts have a house reef that you can easily swim to from the beach, making the Maldives a snorkeler’s paradise.